Centre for Addiction and Mental Health

 Dr. Bruce G. Pollock, MD, PhD, FRCP(C), FCP is Vice President of Research and Director of the Campbell Family Mental Health Research Institute at the Centre for Addiction and Mental Health (CAMH), and Professor of Psychiatry and Pharmacology at the University of Toronto.

 Dr. Pollock has received numerous awards and honours.
-He was honoured with the designation of Distinguished Fellow of the Canadian Psychiatric Association (CPA) in 2015 and Distinguished Life Fellow of the American Psychiatric Association (APA) in 2016.
+He received the 2017 Canadian Academy of Geriatric Psychiatry (CAGP) Award for Outstanding Contributions in Geriatric Psychiatry.
+He was honoured with the designation of Distinguished Fellow of the Canadian Psychiatric Association (CPA) in 2015, and Distinguished Life Fellow of the American Psychiatric Association (APA) in 2016.
 He has received the Distinguished Investigator Award of the American Association for Geriatric Psychiatry (AAGP) and served as President of the AAGP, the first Canadian to serve in this position.
 Dr. Pollock has also been awarded APA Jack Weinberg Memorial Award for excellence in Geriatric Psychiatry, the Award for Research in Geriatric Psychiatry by the American College of Psychiatrists, and the William B. Abrams Award in Geriatric Clinical Pharmacology from the American Society for Clinical Pharmacology and Therapeutics (ASCPT).

 Areas of Research